Party: Anna and Felix Ossig-Bonanno

 Looking down Danae reminded me why it was my (current) favourite trip out at Kanangra – it is a fantastic rift trough the Paleozoic granite (inferred from Wiki – I’m no geologist!), with many back-to-back exciting pitches.
 Our small group meant we could move quite fast by threading the next anchor whilst the rope is being pulled down – my memory from the last SUBW trip also helped!

 On one of the earlier pitches when I peered down to check the ropes were touching I was surprised to see both ends about 2m from the ground!
 What to do?
 I had a look at it again and figured I’d give it a go.
-I abseiled to the end, and holding on tight let the rope run through my descender, getting purchase whith my feet I found a hand hold and managed to climb down.
+I abseiled to the end, and holding on tight let the rope run through my descender, getting purchase with my feet I found a hand hold and managed to climb down.
 Mum was a bit unsure of it at first, but with me spotting, everything went smoothly.
 The 60m rope we were using might have shrunk a little? otherwise the pitch is more like 32m!

 As we continued down we got quite wet in a waterfall, and there were about 5 short swims to follow!
 It was quite cold, but wetsuits aren’t really required even for this time of the year.
 What we did was strip down to swim wear and then put our clothes back on once reaching the other side.
 I’ve been using this more and more for remote trips where weight is of more importance and there aren’t really sustained swims.

 After a chimney bum smear (a very technical term), we passed a talking rock in the boulder field and later saw the water resurging.
 It was very impressive looking up at the sheer walls.
-We tried not to worry about the cracks up above were most of the boulders have probably come from.
+We tried not to worry about the cracks up above where most of the boulders have probably come from.

-Some climbs, smaller pitches and lots of creek walking saw us to the Kanangra Ck junction.
+Some climbs, smaller pitches and lots of creek walking saw us to the Kanangra Creek junction.
 We rested for a while watching some interesting caterpillars and a green tree frog enjoying the warm rays that hadn’t quite reached up in Danae.
-We had made good time – it was less than 8hrs since leaving the cars – but if we wanted to exit via the spires we needed to get moving so up and up we went.
+We had made good time – it was less than 8hrs since leaving the cars – but if we wanted to exit via Thurat Spires we needed to get moving so up and up we went.
 I was very close to treading on a decent sized Brown Snake, but thankfully it just looked at me and slithered into a gap between the rocks.

-We passed over a baby spire before the final ascent up the first spire – using a rope on one of the climbs.
+We passed over a baby spire before the final ascent up the First spire – using a rope on one of the climbs.
 And then we were up!
 About 500m vertically up!
 Some of the climbs are quite exposed and you really need to check and double check hand and foot holds.

 After abseiling down we pressed on to gain another 250m of altitude before the sun light faded.
-The two 60m rops in my pack meant that my shoulders were getting very sore by this point!
+The two 60m ropes in my pack meant that my shoulders were getting very sore by this point!

-Looking back at the spires offers some fantastic views and the colours in the fading light were amazing!
+Looking back at the Spires offers some fantastic views and the colours in the fading light were amazing!